amolpawar14/ATLIQ-S-SALES-PERFORMANCE-ANALYSIS/README.md

 * PowerPivot: Enhanced data analysis and model creation.
 * Data Modeling using DAX Formulas: Implemented for creating complex data models and calculations.

+### AtliQ's Fiscal Year

+* AtliQ Technology's Fiscal Year starts in September and ends August

+### Data Visualization

+* I built a clear and interactive report to simplify the communication of key metrics to stakeholders, ensuring they could make quick, data-driven decisions.

+### Key highlights of the project
+* Gained hands-on experience with real-world data from AtliQ Technologies.
+Detailed and actionable insights through meticulously crafted reports.
+Utilization of advanced Excel functionalities to meet business analytics needs.